1601-mma2013/Checked/README.md

 	- Scope Taken
 		- To minimize the risk of lefting out important things when users are rushing out such as passport.
 		- To make users more convinient as they didn't left out anything and able to go through the whole day.
-	- technology
-		- When the users are preparing for their needs for the next day, tag is attached to the object and will let the user to rename and key in information through a smartphone application.
-The location of the object will be written into the application and when they rushed out of the rage that the tag detected, their phone will rang with notifivation that reminds users something had left out.
 	- Phases of the Project
 		- With remind notification, users can be able to pass throught the day more convinient.
 		- With lesser time and effort, users can be able to have everything which they need with them.

-6. technology
+5. Technology
+	- When the users are preparing for their needs for the next day, tag is attached to the object and will let the user to rename and key in information through a smartphone application.
+The location of the object will be written into the application and when they rushed out of the rage that the tag detected, their phone will rang with notifivation that reminds users something had left out.

 ## 4. Design Framework
 ### a.
 Elements